-3 אמת and this is the offering which you will take from them; gold, silver and brass, 4 And blue, purple and scarlet fine linen and goats hair, 5 And rams skins dyed red and badgers skins and acacia wood.
+Exodus 25:3 אַזְאָת and this is the offering which you will take from them; gold, silver and brass, 4 And blue, purple and scarlet fine linen and goats hair, 5 And rams skins dyed red and badgers skins and acacia wood.
 C-MATS

 Question: What does "badgers" mean in this verse?
-This word is found in Exodus 25:5; 26:14; 35:7, 23; 36:19; 39:34; Numbers 4:6, etc. The tabernacle was covered with badgers' skins; the shoes of women were also made of them (Ezek.
-16:10).
-Our translators seem to have been misled by the similarity in sound of the Hebrew tachash and the Latin taxus, "a badger."
+This word is also found in Exodus 26:14.; 35:7, 23; 36:19; 39:34; Numbers 4:6, etc. as a "covering for the tent (Tabernacle) an outer covering of badger's skins (fine leather)."
+The shoes of women were also made of them (Ezekiel 16:10 I clothed you also with broidered work and shod you with sealskin.)
+Our translators seem to have been misled by the similarity in sound of the Hebrew tachash\ and the Latin \taxus, "a badger."
 The revisers have correctly substituted "seal skins."
 The Arabs of the Sinaitic peninsula apply the name tucash to the seals and dugongs which are common in the Red Sea, and the skins of which are largely used as leather and for sandals.
 Though the badger is common in Palestine, and might occur in the wilderness, its small hide would have been useless as a tent covering.
 The dugong, very plentiful in the shallow waters on the shores of the Red Sea, is a marine animal from 12 to 30 feet long, something between a whale and a seal, never leaving the water, but very easily caught.
 It grazes on seaweed, and is known by naturalists as Halicore tabernaculi.
 Easton's Bible Dictionary